 This has created huge revenue for both YouTubers and online video sharing platforms, since they control the content creation and distribution.
 From developers’ standpoint though, they can only watch YouTubers and viewers interact with videos generated by their own games.

-Streaming the game and gameplay videos simultaneously
+Cloud gaming enables streaming the game and gameplay videos simultaneously

 Cloud gaming will cause a structural shift in how game play videos are provided, and how they are watched.
 As illustrated in the diagram below, developers will have the opportunity to stream directly to viewers.